grip-on-software/timeline/README.md

 `config.json` and alter its contents there.
 The following configuration items are known:

-- `language`: The langugage code of the default language of the timeline.
+- `language`: The language code of the default language of the timeline.
 - `jira_url`: The URL pointing to a Jira instance in order to link to sprints.
   This is only used as a fallback in case the Jira instance is not defined in the source data.
 If this is also empty, then no link to the Jira instance is generated in the subchart title.
 - `visualization_url`: The URL to the visualization hub.
-This may include a protocol and domain name, but does not need to in case all the visualizations and the leaderboard are hosted on the same domain (for example in a development environment).
+This may include a protocol and domain name, but does not need to in case all the visualizations and the timeline are hosted on the same domain (for example in a development environment).
 The remainder is a path to the root of the visualizations, where the dashboard is found and every other visualization has sub-paths below it.
-- `path`: The relative path at which the leaderboard is made available on the server.
+- `path`: The relative path at which the timeline is made available on the server.
 This can remain the default `.` to work just fine.

 ## Features